byucsstudent/v50/instruction/testing-react-components/testing-react-components.md

 In this test:

-*   We import `shallow` from Enzyme, which allows us to render the component in isolation without rendering its children.
-*   We use `describe` to group related tests together.
+*   `describe` groups related tests together.
-*   We use `it` to define individual test cases.
+*   `it` defines an individual test case.
+*   `shallow` from Enzyme creates a shallow rendering of the component, rendering only the top-level component without its children.
-*   We use `wrapper.find('h1')` to find the `h1` element within the rendered component.
+*   `wrapper.find('h1')` finds the `h1` element within the rendered component.
-*   We use `wrapper.text()` to get the text content of the `h1` element.
+*   `wrapper.text()` gets the text content of the `h1` element.
-*   We use `expect` and `toEqual` to assert that the text content matches our expected value.
+*   `expect` is a Jest assertion that verifies the expected outcome.

-Run your tests using `npm test` or `yarn test`.
+To run the test, execute the `test` script defined in your `package.json` (e.g., `npm test` or `yarn test`).

-## Understanding Shallow, Mount, and Render
+### Types of Rendering

-Enzyme provides three main rendering methods: `shallow`, `mount`, and `render`.
-Choosing the right method is crucial for effective testing.
+Enzyme provides three primary rendering methods:

-*   **`shallow`**: Renders only the component and its direct children.
-Child components are rendered as placeholders.
-This is useful for isolating the component under test and focusing on its own logic and rendering.
-It's generally faster than `mount`.
+*   **Shallow Rendering:** Renders only the component itself, without rendering its child components.
+This is ideal for isolating the component you're testing and focusing on its logic.

-*   **`mount`**:  Renders the full DOM, including all child components.
-This is useful for testing component interactions and lifecycle methods.
-It requires a DOM environment (e.g., jsdom) to be set up.
+*   **Mounting (Full DOM Rendering):** Renders the component into a real DOM.
+This is useful for testing components that interact with the DOM, such as those that use `refs` or lifecycle methods.

-*   **`render`**: Renders the component to static HTML.
-This is useful for testing the component's output without the overhead of a full DOM environment.
-It uses Cheerio, a fast, flexible, and lean implementation of core jQuery designed specifically for the server.
+*   **Static Rendering:** Renders the component to static HTML.
+This is useful for inspecting the rendered HTML structure.

-For most unit tests, `shallow` is the recommended approach.
-Use `mount` when you need to test component interactions or lifecycle methods, and `render` when you need to test the component's static HTML output.
+The choice of rendering method depends on the specific requirements of your test.
+For most unit tests, shallow rendering is sufficient and preferred due to its speed and isolation.
+Mounting is used for integration tests or when DOM interaction is necessary.

-## Testing Component State
+### Testing Component Props and State

-Many React components manage their own state.
-Let's look at how to test components that use state.
+React components often rely on props and state to manage their behavior and rendering.
+Testing these aspects is crucial.

+**Testing Props:**

+The `Greeting` component example above already demonstrates testing props.
+You can pass different prop values to the component and assert that the output changes accordingly.

+**Testing State:**

+Consider a component that manages its own state:

 ```jsx
 // src/components/Counter.js